 When I see members come in here and transform not just their physical health, but their overall quality of life and well-being, it confirms everything I love about my work.

 Transforming the lives of members every day, Anthony says that when attempting to reach your fitness goals it’s important to understand your own limitations.

 “Start where you are.
 You are not competing with anyone else and the most important thing is to develop consistency.
 Just try to get a little better over time.
 Improvement can come in many ways.”

 Members who join The Becoming Center have a world of opportunity when it comes to improving their wellness and nutrition.
-With a rotating schedule of group exercise classes including yoga, water aerobics, Tai Chi, and more, as well as personal training sessions, nutrition counseling, and alternative therapies, members are empowered to reach their fitness goals in ways that work for them.
+While their regular group exercises classes are temporarily postponed due to COVID-19 safety precautions and regulations, personal training sessions, nutrition counseling, and alternative therapies provide members the opportunity to reach their fitness goals in safe and effective ways that work for their lifestyle.